AdaCore/spark2014/lrm/source/packages.rst

 Package Bodies
 --------------

 .. _state_refinement:

 State Refinement
 ~~~~~~~~~~~~~~~~

 A ``state_name`` declared by an Abstract_State aspect in the specification of a
-package denotes an abstraction representing all or part of its hidden state.
+package shall denote an abstraction representing all or part of its hidden state.
 The
 declaration must be completed in the package body by a Refined_State aspect.
 The
 Refined_State aspect defines a *refinement* for each ``state_name``.
 The
-refinement denotes the variables and subordinate state abstractions represented
+refinement shall denote the variables and subordinate state abstractions represented
 by the ``state_name`` and these are known as its *constituents*.

 Constituents of each ``state_name`` have to be initialized consistently
 with that of their representative ``state_name`` as determined by its denotation
 or absence in the Initializes aspect of the package.

 A subprogram may have an *abstract view* and a *refined view*.
 The abstract
 view is a subprogram declaration in the visible part of a package where a
 subprogram may refer to private types and state abstractions whose details are
 not visible.
 A refined view of a subprogram is the body or body stub of the
 subprogram in the package body whose visible part declares its abstract view.

 In a refined view a subprogram has visibility of the full type declarations of